calam1/istio_circuit_breaker/README.md

 # UO : Upstream overflow (circuit breaking)
 # URX : The request was rejected because the upstream retry limit (HTTP) or maximum connect attempts (TCP) was reached.
 # Now it’s starting to make some sense.
 Requests with UO flag are throttled locally by the client proxy.
 Requests with URX flag are rejected by the destination service proxy.
 This is also corroborated by values of other fields in the log such as DURATION , UPSTREAM_HOST and UPSTREAM_CLUSTER .
+These are usually in the logs when you are in the "Deployments" tab of K9S
+- or -
 kubectl logs -l app=pyclient -c istio-proxy [2021-08-05T17:18:40.397Z] "GET /index HTTP/1.1" 503 UO "-" "-" 0 81 0 - "-" "python-requests/2.26.0" "2e520630-01e9-4857-9d71-d8219f261af2" "pyserver" "-" - - 10.103.127.9:80 172.17.0.12:48556 - default
 [2021-08-05T17:18:40.397Z] "GET /index HTTP/1.1" 503 UO "-" "-" 0 81 0 - "-" "python-requests/2.26.0" "7d7ac348-33ea-4b9e-b0ff-8ed7c02d5392" "pyserver" "-" - - 10.103.127.9:80 172.17.0.12:48558 - default